|

 Recycle!

-Recycle your paper, plastics, and glass.
+Recycle your paper, plastics and glass.

-Don't throw out
+Don't throw out old electronics even if

-old electronics even if they are no longer in working condition:
+they are no longer in working condition.
+The parts can be recycled

-Contact your town and find out
+Contact your town and find out where to

-ovens, computers, monitors, printers, ink cartridges, paint,
+recycle refrigerators, microwave ovens, computers, monitors, printers,

-batteries, and even books.
+ink cartridges, paint, batteries and even books.

 We are anxious to receive your questions and comments!
-In order to avoid

-spamming, please post your questions and comments in
+In order to avoid spamming, please post your questions and comments

 our blog.
-We hope to hear
+We hope to hear from

-from you soon.
+you soon.
 And have a nice summer!

 The ESL HELP!
 Desk